ludiz-games/game-template-registry/docs/07-Agentic-UI-Testing.md

 #### Notes

 - The older `design_simulate_user_flow` scripted tool can remain as a fallback for deterministic demos, but prefer the agentic autopilot above for real projects.
+- Store screenshots/artifacts in Supabase Storage; persist only the `path` in DB and resolve signed URLs when needed.